 As a bank holding company, we, along with Green Dot Bank, are subject to comprehensive supervision and examination by the Federal Reserve Board and the State of Utah Department of Financial Institutions and must comply with applicable laws and regulations and other commitments we have agreed to, including financial commitments with respect to minimum capital and leverage requirements.
 If regulators believe that we or Green Dot Bank have not complied with any of these requirements, we may become subject to formal or informal enforcement actions, proceedings, or investigations, which could result in regulatory orders, penalties, restitution, restrictions on our business operations or requirements to take corrective actions, which may, individually or in the aggregate, affect our results of operations and restrict our ability to grow.
-For example, we and our subsidiary bank received a proposed consent order from the Federal Reserve Board relating principally to various aspects of compliance risk management, including consumer compliance and compliance with AML regulations.
-The proposed consent order includes proposals for civil money penalties related to these issues and while the amount of any monetary penalty and the nature of any other relief the Federal Reserve Board may seek to obtain from us have not yet been determined, we accrued an estimated liability of \$20 million related to the proposed consent order during the three months ended December 31, 2023 and estimate that the aggregate range of reasonably possible losses is up to \$50 million as of March 31, 2024.
-However, there can be no assurances regarding the timing, terms, and conditions of any final resolution of these matters with the Federal Reserve Board.
+For example, in July 2024 we and our subsidiary bank received the Consent Order from the Federal Reserve Board relating principally to various aspects of compliance risk management, including consumer compliance and compliance with AML regulations.
+The Consent Order included a civil money penalty related to these issues in the amount of \$44 million which was subsequently paid in July 2024.
+We previously accrued an estimated liability of \$20 million related to the Consent Order during the three months ended December 31, 2023, and the remaining portion was accrued during the three months ended June 30, 2024.
 Additionally, in response to enhanced regulatory scrutiny, we have increased our investment in our regulatory and compliance infrastructure and will continue with further increases.
 If we fail to comply with the applicable capital and leverage requirements, or if Green Dot Bank fails to comply with its applicable capital and leverage requirements, the Federal Reserve Board may limit our or Green Dot Bank's ability to pay dividends or fund stock repurchases, or if we become less than adequately capitalized, require us to raise additional capital.
 In addition, if at any time we or Green Dot Bank fail to be "well capitalized" or "well managed," we may not commence, or acquire any shares of a company engaged in, any activities only permissible for an FHC, without prior Federal Reserve approval.